Aria-Deploy/Aria-Demo-Production/README.md

 > SSH_KEY_PAIR='YOUR_KEY_PAIR'
 > ```

-4. Create the CDK stack.
+4. Create the CDK stack by running the following command at the top level of the Aria-Demo-Production path.

 > ```bash
 > npx cdk deploy